VINYL CUTTER TUTORIAL (USING MODS)

 during weeding if it isn't sticking well, and gets pulled/nudged during weeding.

-I did a couple of tests with glass, to check the sandblasted surface quality on glass, as well as on the silicone masking.
+I did a couple of tests to check the sandblasted surface quality on glass, as well as on the silicone masking.

 The matte surface is not super smooth - but we're using a pretty low grit of abrasive, which will affect that.